Flagsmith/flagsmith-docs/docs/clients/flutter.md

 ### Identifying users

-Identifying users allows you to target specific users from the [Bullet Train dashboard](https://www.bullet-train.io/).
+Identifying users allows you to target specific users from the [Flagsmith dashboard](https://www.flagsmith.com/).

 To check if a feature exists for a given user Identity: